 Increasing Your Net Worth

 The point of tracking your net worth is to watch it increase as time goes by.
 There are many ways to do that, but in general you want to increase your assets and decrease your liabilities.
+Find out the average net worth targets by age.

 Pay Off Debt